Published on 2021-10-05

 MODYN has really been quite good about holding digital meetings throughout the pandemic.
 But what would you say the biggest thing is that you missed about being able to speak to people face to face?

 “Yes, business-wise, we’re always in contact with our clients via Teams.
-But, you realize that you can have better personal, and deeper conversations in person.
-And that’s what I really missed — sitting down next to each other sharing a coffee, or taking a client out for a beer in the evening.
-It’s a different kind of communication and you discuss different things, too, which allows you to learn more as well.”
+But you realize that you can have better personal and deeper conversations in person.
+I missed sitting down next to each other, sharing a coffee, or taking a client out for a beer.
+It’s a different kind of communication.
+You discuss different things, which allows you to learn more as well.”

 Tell us about the opportunities that these conferences present to meet new people.